Chronic Pain Treatment Lemay, MO

 Chronic Pain Treatment in Lemay, MO

 Chronic pain treatment in Lemay, MO.
-If you suffer from chronic pain, you know all too well how hard it is to express how much it limits you.
-For some of us, the months or years we’ve dealt with it causes us to lose sight of how good we used to feel.
-At it’s worse, the pain can keep us from comfortably performing basic tasks like doing household chores, or the things we love most, whether that be dominating your local flag football league or working in the garden.
+If you suffer from chronic pain, you know all too well how hard it is to express the effects it has on your daily life.
+Sometimes, the months or years we’ve dealt with it causes us to forget how good we’re capable of feeling.
+At it’s worse, the pain can keep us from comfortably performing basic activities like doing household chores, or the things we love most, whether that be sprinting down the field or being able to properly look after your grandchildren.

-Axes Physical Therapy is a group of provider-owned physical therapy and rehabilitation centers dedicated to helping our Lemay, MO patients find meaningful relief through customized chronic pain treatment plans, built on techniques that have been proven to work.
-If you’re finally ready to move on from chronic pain, reach out to our location most convenient for you you or schedule an appointment for safe chronic pain treatment.
+Axes Physical Therapy is a group of provider-owned physical and occupational therapy locations devoted to helping our Lemay, MO patients find lasting relief through personalized and evidence-backed chronic pain treatment.
+If you’re finally ready to move on from chronic pain, call the location nearest you or make an appointment for safe chronic pain treatment.

 What Is Chronic Pain?

-Chronic pain is pain that lasts for longer than 3-6 months, which is how long it typically takes pain to go away after an injury, surgery, or illness.
-The pain can occur every day or every few days, can stay in one spot or hit different body parts, and can change in severity from stiffness to stinging pain.
+Chronic pain is pain that lasts for longer than three months, which is how long it typically takes pain to go away after an injury, surgery, or illness.
+The pain can occur every day or every few days, can stay in one spot or radiate through your body, and can change in severity from dull soreness to agonizing pain.

-According to the CDC, in 2019 20.4% of U.S. adults suffered from chronic pain.
-7.4% of adults (or 36.4% of those with chronic pain) had “high-impact” chronic pain, defined as pain that, on “most days” or “every day,” limits work or life activities.
-Anyone who suffers from pain frequently will tell you that it causes far more than just physical discomfort.
-Chronic pain impacts quality of life and leads to higher medical expenses.
+Based on research from the CDC, in 2019 one out of five U.S. adults dealt with chronic pain.
+7.4% of adults (over a third of those with chronic pain) suffered from “high-impact” chronic pain, which is pain that occurs on more days than not that affects how somebody can work or perform other activities.
+Chronic pain doesn’t just hurt you physically.
+Chronic pain reduces quality of life and leads to significant economic costs.
 It can also lead to anxiety, depression, and trouble sleeping.

-Pain, in general, is your body’s way of telling you that something is wrong.
-In most cases, pain is due to an injury, an infection, or other medical condition.
-“Acute pain” occurs immediately, usually because of a discernible, root cause such as stubbing your toe, dental work, or surgery.
-It can last for anywhere from a moment to months while the injury heals.
+Pain, generally speaking, occurs when nerves called nociceptors perceive damaged tissue, and send a signal from that body part to your brain.
+In most cases, pain is caused by trauma, an infection, or other medical condition.
+“Acute pain” occurs immediately, usually because of a discernible, underlying cause such as burns, cuts, broken bones, dental work, or surgery.
+The pain lasts for anywhere from a few minutes to months while the injury heals.

-By contrast, the causes of chronic pain aren’t always easily identifiable.
-In some cases there may be an injury that hurts despite the fact that, structurally, it has healed .
-In other cases, it’s caused by an illness, or degenerative disease.
-Sometimes, the pain isn’t caused by a specific condition, but rather from things like poor posture, obesity, or overexertion.
+By contrast, people can experience chronic pain for several reasons.
+In some cases there may be an injury that hurts after the tissue is repaired .
+In other cases, it’s caused by an illness, or occurs as our bodies wear down as we age.
+Sometimes, there is no observable cause for someone’s chronic pain.
 Common types and causes of chronic pain include:

-• Arthritis, bursitis, tendinitis, and other conditions that cause joint pain The soft tissue in our joints can become damaged or wear down over time or due to an injury, causing chronic pain in the affected joint.
+• Arthritis, bursitis, tendinitis, and other conditions that cause joint pain The soft tissue in our joints can become inflamed or wear down from overuse or overexertion, causing joint pain.

-• A variety of conditions that lead to low back pain Up to 84% of adults suffer from back pain eventually.
-Causes can be poor posture or technique, wear and tear at a physically demanding job, sciatica, or a variety of disc injuries.
+• Numerous different conditions that cause lower back pain Up to 84% of adults suffer from back pain eventually.
+Causes can be poor posture or technique, wear and tear at work, sciatica, or a variety of disc injuries.

-• Cancer pain — Tumors can lead to pain when they bother other parts inside your body.
+• Cancer pain — Tumors can cause pain when they bother bones, your spine, or other tissue.

-• Neurogenic pain and psychogenic pain Sometimes, there is no underlying musculoskeletal cause, but because there is dysfunction in the nervous system, or because of mental health issues or your personal history.
+• Neurogenic pain and psychogenic pain Sometimes, pain does not occur for a physical reason, but because there is dysfunction in the nervous system, or because of mental health issues or your personal history.

-You can read our pointers for managing chronic pain, and while many are effective, many of our Lemay, MO patients have felt like they tried all of them and more and still can’t find relief.
-Often, physical therapy is the strategy that finally gets them relief and returns them to the things that are most important to them.
+You can check out our pointers for managing chronic pain, and while many can lead to greater comfort, many people we see in Lemay, MO tell us that they have tried everything and still can’t find relief.
+Often, physical therapy is the strategy that finally gets them relief and returns them to the activities they love.

 Chronic Pain Treatment Lemay, MO | Pain Management | Physical Therapist Near Lemay

-Why Is Physical Therapy in Lemay, MO a Great Option For Chronic Pain Treatment?
+How Do Physical Therapists in Lemay, MO Help With Chronic Pain Treatment?

-Chronic pain can be treated through a variety of modalities in Lemay, MO, including prescription or over-the-counter drugs, spinal adjustments by a chiropractor, yoga, and consistent exercise.
+There are many possible options for chronic pain treatment in Lemay, MO, including prescription or over-the-counter medications, spinal adjustments by a chiropractor, yoga, and consistent exercise.
 Research demonstrates that making physical therapy a part of your treatment plan is incredibly effective for relieving chronic pain.
-You are welcome to visit any Axes location in the Lemay area for a free screening to better understand what might be causing your chronic pain.
-We’ll ask you questions to better understand how we can help you.
-How often do you have pain?
-When does it come on?
-When does it get better?
+You are welcome to come to any Axes location in the Lemay area for a free screening to better understand what might be causing your chronic pain.
+We’ll get to know you and your pain better.
+Do you experience pain every day?
+Most days?
+What makes it worse?
+What makes it better?
 How does your chronic pain affect you in your daily life?
-After our evaluation, we’ll form a team with you and your doctor to come up with a customized treatment plan aimed at getting you back a pain-free daily life.
+After our evaluation, we’ll work in concert with you and your doctor to develop a customized treatment plan aimed at returning you a comfortable daily life.

-Physical therapy helps by stretching and strengthening your body.
-Collectively improving those aspects of the best possible movement health relieves pain and enhances your daily life by allowing your body to function better, and interrupting certain body parts from sending pain messages to your brain.
-Depending on you, the causes of your chronic pain, how old you are, and the activity level you wish to get back to, your treatment plan in Lemay, MO may include:
+Physical therapy can relieve pain by stretching and strengthening your body.
+Collectively improving those aspects of optimal mobility eases pain and improves your quality of life by making your body function better, and interrupting any signals to your brain that something may be wrong.
+Depending on you, the nature of your chronic pain, how old you are, and your desired activity level, your treatment plan in Lemay, MO may include:

 Guided Exercise

-Exercise increases endorphins, your body’s natural, feel-good hormone, which not only alleviates pain but eases related symptoms like stress and depression.
-A professional Lemay, MO physical therapist can help you perform exercises aimed at improving your mobility without causing more pain or injury.
-With these exercises, your brain will come to understand that certain movements can be performed without pain, rebuilding your brain’s trust in the rest of your body.
-We’ll also show you light exercises you can do outside of our sessions.
+Exercise increases endorphins, your body’s natural, feel-good hormone, which not only alleviates pain but eases any psychological stress related to your pain.
+A professional Lemay, MO physical therapist can guide through exercises aimed at improving your mobility without causing more pain or injury.
+With these exercises, your brain will come to understand that certain movements can be carried out without pain, restoring how your brain processes messages.
+We’ll also show you light exercises you can do at home.

 Manual Therapy and Soft Tissue Mobilization

-Manual therapy involves therapeutic touch to promote healing and relaxation of the surrounding tissues.
-Your Lemay, MO physical therapist will use their hands to safely put pressure on your muscles and joints.
-Research demonstrates that manual therapy combined with guided exercise is better at treating pain than either treatment method used alone.
+Manual therapy incorporates therapeutic touch to promote healing and relaxation of the surrounding tissues.
+Your Lemay, MO physical therapist will use their hands to gently move your muscles and joints.
+Research demonstrates that manual therapy combined with guided exercise is more effective than either technique used by itself.

 Instrument-assisted soft tissue mobilization is similar to manual therapy, except that instead of their hands, physical therapists use specialized tools like Graston®.